pxr687/Intro_Comp_Programming/_sources/intro.md

 ## Note on the inspiration for this textbook

 This textbook is inspired by and sometimes adapts content from the excellent [*Coding for Data*](https://odsti.github.io/cfd-textbook) by Matthew Brett, Peter Rush, Ani Adhikari, John Denero, and David Wagner (2023).
 I encourage you to also check out that textbook.
 Where content is adapted, this is noted clearly at the beginning of the page.
-Please see [here](https://github.com/odsti/cfd-textbook/blob/main/license.md) for more information.
+Please see [here](https://github.com/pxr687/Intro_Comp_Programming/blob/main/license.md) and [here](https://github.com/odsti/cfd-textbook/blob/main/license.md) for more information.